maaaakks/Genetic-Algorithm-Gym/README.md

 - Neural Network: Reflection and testing need to be conducted on the neural network to optimize the architecture and the activation function used for these environments.

 ## Repository Contents
-- `classes/`: Module containing classes for neural network, environment runner, and genetic algorithms.
+- `classes/`: Containing classes for neural network, environment runner, and genetic algorithms.
 - `models/`: Saved pre-trained models for different environments.
+- `runs/`: Saved running/training data
-- Main scripts for running simulations and visualizing results.
+- Main script for running simulations and visualizing results.

 ## Setup and Installation
 1. **Clone the repository:**